tarwn/lessthandot-hugo/blogs/content/posts/2009-01-24-sharing-asp-net-session-state-between-ap.md

   - ASP.NET

 ---
 In [Part I][1] we set up our awesome website, and a nice SQL Server database to manage our sessions.
-But we&#8217;re not done yet, now we want to share that session state between our site and another web application, in this case a service.
+But we're not done yet, now we want to share that session state between our site and another web application, in this case a service.

 So, now that our site is good to go, we can set up the webservice call.
 First, we need to set up the service.
-For this example we&#8217;ll just return a simple string, from the session of course.
+For this example we'll just return a simple string, from the session of course.

 ```csharp
 [WebMethod(EnableSession = true)]